Arcky97/Pokemon-Kyrac/README.md

 - Removed the Choice/Menu Skin option from the Settings Menu.

 - Changed the font of the Name Window.

+- Updated all the Base Colors and Shadow Colors for each Color of text possible.

+- Updated the Colors used in the Option Menu.

+- For the Color of the Player's Name option, the Color you select now live shows the actual Color of your choice.

+- Updated the Counter Window.

+- Edited the Money, Coins and Battle Point Script so they look the same as the Counter Window.

 ## Credits: